Ancurio/mkxp/README.md

 After having all the prerequisites, go to the `macos` directory and run `setup.command`.
 This will build all the remaining dependencies you need.

-Following that, open the Xcode project, select the scheme you want (Universal and Apple Silicon options currently don't work with Intel Macs), and build.
+Afterwards, open the Xcode project, select the scheme you want, and build.

 ### Windows/Linux